Thomas Ralph Merton: Experiments with cathode rays

 In the laboratory at his father's house Merton had bombarded various newly discovered phosphorescent powders with cathode rays.
 He was surprised to find that while all lit brilliantly, the afterglow was brief and feeble.
 By experiment, he discovered that this was because the excitation and emission lines of the spectra barely overlapped, and that by mixing suitable powders he could increase the afterglow.
 He realized that persistent afterglow could be got by a double layer of powders, in which the light emitted by the back layer excited the front layer, but as this technique seemed to have no practical use he forgot about it for thirty-three years, until 1938 when Sir Henry Tizard asked if he could achieve such a long afterglow.
 Merton was able to reply by return of post, and soon after was asked to join the air defence committee where he learned that his discovery had made possible the two-layer long-persistence radar screens which helped to bring victory in the Battle of Britain.

 His other wartime inventions included a black paint which reduced the proportion of light reflected from bombers in a searchlight to less than one per cent; the use of nitrous oxide in the fuel to accelerate fighter aircraft; and a diffraction rangefinder for fighters, which was used against doodlebugs.

 Treasurer of the Royal Society

 From 1939 to 1956 Merton was treasurer of the Royal Society, where his knowledge and experience of business were of considerable benefit.
-He formed a committee of experts to control its finances, and it was on his initiative that charitable bodies were given power to invest in equities, where they had previously been limited to gilt-edged stock.
+He formed a committee of experts to control its finances, and it was on his initiative that charitable bodies were given power to invest in company shares, where they had previously been limited to gilt-edged stock.
 The income of all the society's funds showed a large increase during his treasurership.